Keyclic/docs-en/authentication.rst

 For more information on PATCH request, see :ref:`technical-patch`.

-For example, to modify one's name :
+For example, to change one's last name :

 .. code-block:: json